-Following the pandemic and now the Russia-Ukraine conflict, there have been significant challenges in inflationary pressures, supply chain disruptions, labor availability, as well as significant volatility in our customers' order patterns.
-We believe this period of uncertainty will continue to persist in the near-term.
-However, no matter the outcome of these factors, we expect to continue to mitigate, as much as practical, the impact of these challenges, executing on realignment actions and taking other proactive actions as necessary, to maintain our strong balance sheet and generate cash in support of our capital allocation strategy.
+We have seen a number of global market uncertainties stemming from the macro-economic environment in the past few years, including significant challenges in inflationary pressures, supply chain disruptions and labor availability, as well as significant volatility in our customers' sentiment and order patterns.
+While we expect gradual demand recovery in the consumer products and industrial markets and continued strength in our aerospace & defense market, we believe this period of global market uncertainty will continue into 2024, at least in the near-term.
+However, no matter the outcome of these factors, we expect to continue to mitigate, as much as practical, the impact of these challenges, executing on streamlining actions and taking other steps as necessary, to maintain our strong balance sheet and generate cash in support of our capital allocation strategy.